PaarthKumar/Price_Updater/README.md

 # Overview

-Price Updater Magento1 extension update the price for specific IP address only.
+Price Updater Magento1 extension <b>update or increase products pricing by 20%  </b> for specific IP address only.

 ##### Features